-- It doesn’t matter how much an addict understands about neurotransmitters, he is still an addict.
+- It doesn’t matter how much addicts understand about neurotransmitters, they’re still addicts.

 Klaus Vorbodon grasped the reports’ findings because, decades earlier, he’d spent time in rehab where he reluctantly admitted to alcohol and cocaine addictions.
-Without that admission, Klaus would have scoffed at the suggestion that it was possible to get addicted to esteem.
-Without the honesty, he wouldn’t have been able to admit that he’d simply switched from booze and cocaine to esteem addiction.
-And without the experience, he never would have figured out how the inability to admit to their esteem addictions was keeping the scientists from wanting to comprehend their own research.
+Without the admission, Klaus would have scoffed at the suggestion it was possible to get addicted to esteem.
+Without the honesty, he wouldn’t have been able to admit he’d simply switched from booze and cocaine to esteem addiction.
+And without the experience, he never would have figured out how the inability to admit to esteem addictions was keeping the scientists from comprehending their own research.

 Klaus knew it was absurd to wreak havoc to score squirts of a chemical manufactured in his brain.
 Klaus also knew it didn’t matter how much he understood about neurotransmitters.
 He was an addict, so the only thing he cared about was triggering dopamine with expectations of more, more, more profits, bonuses, toys, and media attention.

-Klaus’ s most frustrating challenge was attracting, retaining, and exploiting armies of workers whose jobs couldn’t be exported.
-Experience had taught him that it was easy to use a lot of money to manipulate the dopamine flow of a select few.
+Klaus’s most frustrating challenge was attracting, retaining, and exploiting armies of workers whose jobs couldn’t be exported.
+Experience had taught him how easy it was to use a lot of money to manipulate the dopamine flow of a select few.
 The trick was to manipulate the dopamine flow of many with as little money as possible.
-That’s why, as soon as he learned that his researchers had implanted dopamine regulating devices that tamed aggressive chimpanzees, he scheduled a board meeting.
+That’s why, as soon as he learned his researchers had implanted dopamine regulating devices capable of taming aggressive chimpanzees, he scheduled a board meeting.

-The event started with a polished video that lauded the scientists’ efforts and set the stage for Verbodon’s presentation.
+The event started with a polished video lauding the scientists’ efforts to set the stage for Verbodon’s presentation.
 When the lights came on, the calculating CEO explained how the apparatus being tested on chimpanzees could be used to turn low-level employees into, what the marketing department called, enhanced associates and essociates for short.
 During the discussion that followed, Klaus patiently addressed each concern and reassured skeptics that DopCo was preparing for any and all contingencies.